jecs-imperial/occam-pearce-kelly/README.md

 ## Introduction

 This algorithm maintains a topological ordering of a directed acyclic graph.
 It does this by rearranging the topological ordering whenever an edge is added, if possible, or reporting the cycle that breaks the topological ordering if not.
-An empty graph can be created which is trivially acyclic and then edges and vertices can be added to it incrementally.
-However, the recommended way is to create a graph and then topologically order the vertices of this graph with the [Kahn](https://github.com/occam-proof-assistant/Kahn) algorithm.
+An empty directed acyclic graph can be created with the `fromNothing()` factory method which is trivially acyclic and then edges and vertices can be added to it incrementally:

+    const pearckelly = require('occam-pearce-kelly');

+    const { DirectedAcyclicGraph } = pearcekelly;

+    const directedAcyclicGraph = DirectedAcyclicGraph.fromNothing(),
+          vertexName = 'i',
+          sourceVertexName = 'j',
+          targetVertexName = 'k';

+    directedAcyclicGraph.addVertexByName(vertexName);

+    directedAcyclicGraph.addEdgeByVertexNames(sourceVertexName, targetVertexName);

+Note that there is no need to added vertices explicitly, they will be added whenever necessary when edges that reference them are added.

+A better way to create a directed acyclic graph is to a create graph and topologically order its vertices using the [Kahn](https://github.com/occam-proof-assistant/Kahn) algorithm.
 These topologically ordered vertices, complete with edge information, can then be used as the input for a directed acyclic graph:

-    const kahn = require('occam-kahn'),
+    const kahn = require('occam-kahn');
-          pearckelly = require('occam-pearce-kelly');

-    const { Graph } = kahn,
+    const { Graph } = kahn;
-          { DirectedAcyclicGraph } = pearcekelly;

     const vertexLiterals = [